Understanding Status of Accounts on a Credit Report

 Your closed accounts will also be listed, with a comment regarding how each account was handled by you while it was open.
-This will include your payment history on each account and the duration each account was open.
-1
+This will include your payment history on each account and the duration each account was open.1

 Common Credit Card Account Statuses

-- 60 Days/120 Days Past Due: This account is open but the minimum payment has not been received and is late.
+- 60 Days/120 Days Past Due: This denotes that an account is open but the minimum payment has not been received and is late.
 This account status may have a negative impact on your credit score.
-2

-You can find a list of more common statuses here.
+- You can find a list of more common credit statuses here.

 Earn bigâ€‘time cash back that never expires with Discover itÂ®.